-On March 7, 2019, the Company through JiuGe Technology acquired Beijing XunLian TianXia Technology Co., Ltd. ("Beijing Technology"), a company in the business of providing mass SMS text services to businesses looking to communicate with large numbers of their customers and prospective customers.
-With this acquisition, the Company expanded into a second partnership with the telecom companies by acquiring bulk SMS and MMS bundles at reduced prices and offering bulk SMS services to end consumers with competitive pricing.
-FingerMotion's subsidiary, Beijing Technology, retains a license from the Ministry of Industry and Information Technology ("MIIT") to operate the SMS and MMS business in the PRC.
-Similar to the mobile payment and recharge business, Beijing Technology is required to make a deposit or bulk purchase in advance and has secured business customers, including premium car manufacturers, hotel chains, airlines and e-commerce companies, that utilize Beijing Technology's SMS integrated platform to send bulk SMS text messages monthly.
-Beijing Technology has the capability to manage and track the entire process, including guiding the Company's customer to meet MIIT's guidelines on messages composed, until the SMS messages have been delivered successfully.
+The mass SMS text message service offers bulk SMS services to end consumers with competitive pricing.
+Beijing Technology retains a license from the Ministry of Industry and Information Technology to operate SMS and MMS business in the PRC.
+Similar to the mobile payment and recharge business, Beijing Technology is required to make a deposit or bulk purchase in advance and has secured business customers that will utilize Beijing Technology's SMS integrated platform to send bulk SMS text messages monthly.
+Beijing Technology has the capability to manage and track the entire process, including guiding the Company's customer to meet government's guidelines on messages composed, until the SMS messages have been delivered successfully.